Skip to main content

 Connect any required integrations

-Most templates use one or more integrations (Slack, Notion, Google Slides, WordPress, and so on).
+Most templates use one or more integrations (Slack, Notion, Google Slides, and so on).
 If you haven’t connected a required integration yet, the agent will prompt you to do so before running the first relevant block.
-You can also connect integrations ahead of time from the Integrations section of your workspace.See Connecting integrations for step-by-step instructions.
+You can also connect integrations ahead of time from Settings → Integrations.See Connecting integrations for step-by-step instructions.

 4